jimiduiveman/MovieApp/REVIEW.md

 # Review

+In general, my application was found very clear.
+Compliments regarding design.
+But there were a few opportunities for improvement.
-After noting some opportunities for improvement of my application I incorporated the feedback in my application.
+After noting these opportunities for improvement of my application I incorporated the feedback in my application.
 These opportunities are listed below:

 * Add marks to your application so that people can easily see which part does something